 From Skye to Ullapool, Scotland’s west coast is renowned worldwide for its dramatic seascapes and fjord-like sea lochs.
 However, let me introduce you to one of the west coast’s true hidden gems – the Ardnamurchan Peninsula.

-Ardnamurchan or the ‘headland of the great seas’ (or more romantically, the headland of the sea hounds – otherwise known as otters!) is the most western part of the British mainland, and is beautifully unspoiled, wild and remote and is home to just 2000 people.
+Ardnamurchan or the ‘headland of the great seas’ (or more romantically, the headland of the sea hounds – otherwise known as otters!) is the most western part of the British mainland, and is beautifully unspoilt, wild and remote and is home to just 2000 people.

 How to get to Ardnamurchan